 Leaving a country of domicile is always hard, emotionally and psychologically.

 Have you had to leave a place you loved hard?

-If you are on the verge of departing, or have left your country of domicile, I hope that you might take some measure of solace and optimism from my experience … which comes down to the basic idea that life might, and often can be better when the umbilical strings have been cut, and your new life has begun ‘on the other side’.
+If you are on the verge of departing, or have left your country of domicile, I hope that you take solace from the basic idea that life might, and often can be better when the umbilical strings have been cut, and your new life has begun ‘on the other side’.

 They say that you miss your life much more fiercely when you are still living it, than when you’ve moved on, and this much I know is true.

 Have you ever had to leave a country or a place you’ve loved really hard?

 Where was it?
 How did you feel?

 Disclaimer: Lifestyle Fifty Website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.